pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/glossary.md

 ---
-title_tag: Pulumi CLI & Cloud Services Glossary
+title_tag: Pulumi Glossary
 title: "Pulumi Glossary"
-meta_desc: A list of common terms and their definitions relating to the Pulumi CLI and Cloud Services.
+meta_desc: A list of common terms and their definitions relating to Pulumi .
 menu:
   reference:
     weight: 7